DylanDerr/ClearBrowsingData/README.md

 # ClearBrowsingData

 A browser extension to clear browsing data.
-By default users have full contorl, if managed by an organization IT admins can set defaults for force settings.
+By default users have full contorl, if managed by an organization IT admins can set defaults or force settings.

 ## Features
 - Clears browsing data on startup
 - IT can set defaults
 - IT can force settings
-- Retrieve configs using QR code / file

 ## GPO Options
 ``` JSON